 Four or five of us gathered around some chocolates.
 The chocolate clear of labels.
 We had no idea what brand, what flavour.
 The facilitator led us to “taste” the chocolates at a distance – meaning we didn’t ingest, but we connected to the energy of the chocolate.

 For the first piece – we first all connected to the chocolate to feel how it felt in our body as if we have eaten it.
 Some said they felt it was very sticky in the throat or in the digestion.

 Surprisingly, although none of us were trained to “taste” this way, for each chocolate, we had sensations – sensing that this piece was more prickly in the throat, and that more heavy in the digestion.

 The experience was eye-opening because how often do we sense the food we eat as suppose to just seeing how it looks?

-When we buy produce
+When we buy fresh produce